 Affiliate with Beth Shalom

 In recent years, we have moved away from a “membership” model to an “affiliation” model.
 We request that each affiliate contribute a recommended donation annually based on their affiliation category, so that we can continue to offer high quality programming and services to the community.
-To become an affiliate, please download this affiliation form and send it along with your donation to the address indicated on the form.
+To become an affiliate, please download the affiliation form at the link above and send it along with your donation to the address indicated on the form.
 If you have any questions, please contact Lisa Roots, our temple administrator.
 Thank you for joining!

 - Single: This category is open to any Jewish Person who resides alone (no partner or minor children).